 The safety of the school environment where your children spend much of their day is a top priority for the York County School Division.
 The start of the school year is a good time to review safety information with your child.

 Over the course of the school year, schools will hold several drills to help ensure that students and staff know what to do in the event of an emergency.
 These drills include, but are not limited to, fire, tornado and lockdown.
-Drills are not typically announced to students and staff prior to taking place in order to accurately assess emergency response procedures.
+Drills are not typically announced to students and staff prior to taking place to accurately assess emergency response procedures.

 Reporting Safety Concerns